 3. Christians believe that the path to eternal fellowship with God the Father is through the finished work of Jesus Christ (John 14:6; Matthew 5:17; John 19:30).
 Mormons believe that the path to "heaven" has been secured by the finished work of Jesus Christ, but for fellowship with the Father, each person must rely on his or her own personal works and deeds (Galatians 2:16; Romans 3-4; Romans 9; Romans 11:6; Ephesians 2:9; 2 Timothy 1:9).

-4. Christians take the sixty-six books of the Bible to be the sole doctrinal authority.
+4. Christians take the Old and New Testaments of the Bible to be doctrinally authoritative.
 Mormons accept much of the Bible, but also rely heavily on the Book of Mormon, the Doctrines and Covenants, and the Pearl of Great Price -- three other books that often conflict with Biblical teachings.
-Where these three conflict with Biblical teachings, the Bible is rejected as incorrectly copied or incorrectly translated.
+Where these three conflict with Biblical teachings, the Bible is not considered doctrinally authoritative, but rather is rejected as incorrectly copied or incorrectly translated.

-5. Christians do not consider Joseph Smith to have been a prophet of God, but rather a heretical blasphemer for several reasons including his rejection of Biblical authority and his multiple failed prophecies (Deuteronomy 18:21-22; Matthew 7:15), such as his 1832 prophecy regarding the Mormon Temple in Zion, Missouri, which was to be built within his generation and has still not been built by the LDS church to this day (D&C 84:3-5).
+5. Christians have good reason to not consider Joseph Smith to have been a prophet of God, but rather to have been a heretical blasphemer, due to his rejection of Biblical authority and his failed prophecies (Deuteronomy 18:21-22; Matthew 7:15), such as his 1832 prophecy regarding the Mormon Temple in Zion, Missouri, which was to be built within his generation and has still not been built by the LDS church to this day (D&C 84:3-5).
 Mormons consider Joseph Smith to have been a prophet of God.

-6. Christians do not assume that Native Americans are descended from the Biblical Hebrews.
+6. Christians have no inherent reason (no reason that flows directly from being a Christian) to assume that Native Americans are descended from the Biblical Hebrews.
 Mormons believe that at least some Native American tribes are directly descended from Joseph (Jacob 1:14; D&C 54:8; D&C 28:8-9,14; D&C 30:6; D&C 32:2).
 The Mormon prophet Joseph Smith seems to have asserted that all Native Americans originally came from the Hebrew people.
 Modern-day Mormons generally do not agree with that position.

-7. Christians believe that the Apostle John died approximately two thousand years ago.
+7. Christians have no inherent reason (no reason that flows directly from being a Christian) to assert that the Apostle John did not die approximately two thousand years ago.
 Mormons believe that the Apostle John has never died and continues to roam the earth.
 (John 21:23)